What is Autism Spectrum Disorder?

 Autism Spectrum Diagnosis in Adolescents and Adults

 There is no age limit for getting an Autism diagnosis.
-Even as an adolescent or adult, getting a diagnosis can lead to clarity, improved self-understanding and validation.
+Even as an adolescent or adult aged 18 or older, getting a diagnosis can lead to clarity, improved self-understanding and validation.
 It can also lead to more support and resources to improve your quality of life.
 Generally, we would recommend considering an assessment if you experience challenges in:

 - Social interaction: Do you find it difficult to understand social cues, make friends, or navigate social situations?